jsndyks/web/nigelJohn/index.md

 <div width="80%" style="padding-left:8%; padding-right:8%"><a href="./img/squadrats.nigelJohn.uberSquadrat.v2.jpg"><img src="./img/squadrats.nigelJohn.uberSquadrat.v2.1200.jpg"/></a></div>

-He completed this with a ride in Staffordshire this August, and it puts him at **#575** in that standings at [squadrats.com](https://squadrats.com/standings).
+He completed this with [a ride in Staffordshire this August](https://www.strava.com/activities/9666488445), and it puts him at **#575** in that standings at [squadrats.com](https://squadrats.com/standings).

 <div width="80%" style="padding-left:8%; padding-right:8%"><a href="./img/squadrats.nigelJohn.standings.575.v2.jpg"><img width="80%" style="padding-left:8%; padding-right:8%" src="./img/squadrats.nigelJohn.standings.575.v2.1200.jpg"/></a></div>

 Having followed Nigel’s rides, and shared cycling experiences over the years - we both love the Severn Bridge run - I suspect that Nigel might want to be remembered by the geographic footprint that he made with his bike.
 It's amazing.

-I’ll miss him, and watching him develop this.
+I’ll miss him, and watching him develop this.<br/>
 But, what an achievement.

 Jason.